-This vegan Green Goddess Dressing uses creamy avocado rather than eggs and yogurt for a plant-based dressing just like the original.
+This vegan Green Goddess Dressing is not only delicious but also oil free!
+It uses creamy avocado rather than eggs and yogurt for a healthy plant-based dressing that tastes just like the original.

-But now it’s back and since it’s January and we’re cleansing, I decided to create an oil-free version of this Green Goddess Dressing.
-The oil free version relies on avocado for it’s natural fats as well the aquafaba (bean brine) for taste and texture.
-For this recipe I used chickpea brine, which is my go-to, but whites beans, navy beans, or any other light bean liquid would work as well.
+- Aquafabla – The oil-free version relies on aquafaba (bean brine) for taste and texture.
+For this recipe, I used chickpea brine, which is my go-to, but whites beans, navy beans, or any other light bean liquid would work as well.

 Drain a can of chickpeas into a clean container.
 Measure out 1/4 cup of the brine and set aside.
 This is your aquafaba.
 Return the rest of the brine to the chickpeas and store for later use in the refrigerator.

 Step Two – Blend Together

 To make the dressing, add all the ingredients to your food processor (or blender works, too) except for the chickpea brine.
 With the motor running, slowly add the chickpea brine until the dressing is rich and creamy.